grobruegge/hu-mcd-xai/README.md

-# Disentangling and Quantifying Automatic Concept-based Explanations Using Residual Analysis
+# Towards Human-Understandable Multi-Dimensional Concept Discovery (HU-MCD)

 This is the PyTorch implementation of my master thesis "Towards Human-Understandable Multi-Dimensional Concept Discovery (HU-MCD)".
 HU-MCD is an extension of [Multi-dimensional concept discovery (MCD): A unifying framework with completeness guarantees](https://arxiv.org/pdf/2301.11911.pdf) and automatically extracts human-understandable concepts from pre-trained Convolutional Neural Networks (CNNs).
 Using these concepts, HU-MCD enables to explain the predictions of CNNs both locally and globally and includes a completeness relation that quantifies to what extend the concepts are sufficient in explaining the CNNs decision.

 The following illustration showcases an example explanations given an image for which the a ResNet50 model pretrained on ImageNet predicts the class `airliner`.
-Locally, each region within the image can be associated with a concept (concept mask) and concept can be attributed a local relevance score, highlighting its contribution to the final model prediction.
+Locally, each region within the image can be associated with a concept which can be attributed a local relevance score, highlighting its contribution to the final model prediction.
 Additionally, locally discovered concept can be associated with global concept candidates to further enhance interpretability.

 ![Example illustration showcasing the local and global concept assignments for an image which the model classified as airliner.](images/local_example_airliner.png)